top of page

 Based in Seattle, I usually write in the morning, make art in the afternoon, and I’m of two minds about what to call myself.

-I write to feel out honest self-expression, firstly.
-On some level, I write in the hope that wholehearted words dropped into the pond can roll across time and place to connect with others’ stories.
+I write to feel out honest self-expression.
+On some level, I write in the hope that wholehearted stories dropped into the pond can roll across time and place to connect with others’ stories.
 I write to hear Ms. Dickinson’s "slant" distill my words—"the Truth's superb surprise.”
 I write to hold still.

-My writing credentials include personal essays published on sites like The Write Launch and Ground Zero.
+My essays have been published in Carve Magazine, Humans and Nature, Harmony Magazine, The Write Launch and others.
 I digest concerns across my big little world right here.
-I learn to grow while growing older by writing at [B]OLDTIMER.
 I charted fourteen months spent exploring the country on traverse.us.com.
-And I’m currently working on Retracing Grace, a memoir.
+And I’m currently working on Retracing Grace, a braided memoir.

 I often work with lightweight concrete of my own design, embedded in fabric.
 Its unique “science experiment” qualities make this a compelling medium for expressing both left and right brain values.
 I relish the beauty and expressive potential in the rugged sculptural surface, the three-dimensional plane.
 The ephemeral becomes durable, abstract becomes concrete.